bsnes-emu/bsnes/README.md

 were sold in retail stores
 containing extra content for specific games.

-Importing a game that has a slot for a BS-X memory pak is just like [importing a regular game](#importing-and-playing-regular-games).
+Importing a game that has a slot for a memory pak is just like [importing a regular game](#importing-and-playing-regular-games).

 Importing a memory pak is like importing a regular game,